friscolt/friscolt.github.io/pages/bloodvessels.md

 ### Datasets

 *  `Set A:`
-   *  *in-vitro* straight (7) and bifurcated (7) blood vessels at 0µm to 900µm.
+   *  *in-vitro* straight (7) and bifurcated (7) blood vessels at 0µm to 900µm
-   *  The following dataset contains 14 packets of raw speckle images.
+   *  The following dataset contains 14 packets of raw speckle images

 *  `Set B:`
-   * *in-vitro* straight blood vessels at 0µm to 1000µm.
+   * *in-vitro* straight blood vessels at 0µm to 1000µm
-   * The following dataset contains 90 packets of raw speckle images.
+   * The following dataset contains 90 packets of raw speckle images

 ### Methods